lamehandle/stonks_vis/README.txt

 #verified I was using the virtual environment using the command:
 where python

-# Installed the "Requests" package using the command:
-py -m pip install requests

 # Installed Jupyter Notebook using the command:
 pip install notebook